-Sure, if you aim to barely survive, then handwork will get you there.
+Sure, if you aim to barely survive, then hard work will get you there.
 But if you are striving for excellence, if you wish to escape mediocrity, hard work alone just doesn’t cut it.

 Hard Work is Really Hard Work

-Growing up, I’ve been perceived as that kid in school who does nothing else but study (That makes me laugh just writing it down).
+Growing up, I’ve been perceived as that kid in school who does nothing else at home but study.
 Nothing could be more false.

 Is it neglect?
 Maybe.

 But I believe hard work will never be enough.
 Sure, you could stay up late at night reading and re-reading your notes.
 Sure, you could slave away typing your report for 48 hours straight.
 Sure, you could skip meals, sleep, and social interactions to finish your project.
-And so on and so on.
 (And trust me, I have heard worst stories)